grahamwwilson/ClassExamples/ODEs/README.md

 ## pendulumODE.py
 Module with functions used in both pendulum.py and stepper.py for this specific ODE problem.
-Functions include calcGradients, Energy, PrintState, PrintHeader, PrintStep.
+Functions include calcGradients, T0, Texact, Energy, PrintState, PrintHeader, PrintStep, PrintHeaderError, PrintStepError

 ## pendArgs.py
 Used for passing arguments